 - Learners who are deaf or hard of hearing

-- Non-native speakers who read faster than they process spoken language
+- Non-native speakers who read faster than they listen

 Offline Review

-Downloaded transcripts let you review course material offline, on any device, without video buffering or internet connection issues.
+Downloaded transcripts let you review on any device, no buffering, no connection issues.

 Which Online Learning Platforms Support Transcription?